Sokrkose/Li-ion-Battery-Electrical-Modeling/README.md

 ![photo](Screenshots/Screenshot_13.png)

-Then we used the old battery cells that our team used in our electric vehicle
+Then we used some old battery cells (pouch cells) that our team used in our electric vehicle

 ![photo](Screenshots/Screenshot_12.png)